felixguendling/cista/README.md

 # Alternatives

-If you need to be compatible with other programming languages, need to process data from untrusted sources, require protocol evolution (downward compatibility) you should look for another solution.
+If you need to be compatible with other programming languages or require protocol evolution (downward compatibility) you should look for another solution:
-The following libraries provide some/all of those features.

-Alternative libraries:

   - [Protocol Buffers](https://developers.google.com/protocol-buffers/)
   - [Cap’n Proto](https://capnproto.org/)